Manawyrm/AnotterKiosk/README.md

+# AnotterKiosk

 Another kiosk browser OS?
 Yes, this one is a little bit opinionated :)

 The author ran several similar setups in production for years and has seen a lot of problems and strange failure modes.
 This project aims to solve a lot of those (at least for the author), it might also be useful for others :)